 While public healthcare is available in South Africa, many specialised medical facilities are facing challenges and many government hospitals or clinics are under-resourced, which may affect the quality and timeliness of the medical care you receive, should you choose to use public healthcare.
-Bloom Financial Services, along with Health4Me, takes a candid look at the difference between the public and private healthcare sector in the country.
+Bloom Financial Services, along with Momentum Health4Me, takes a candid look at the difference between the public and private healthcare sector in the country.

 Find out what the benefits of having private health insurance looks like so you can make an informed decision about healthcare options.

 The state of public healthcare in South Africa

 All South African citizens are guaranteed access to public healthcare under our Constitution.
 Unfortunately, the healthcare system in this country faces numerous and ongoing challenges that sometimes impedes the quality and efficiency of healthcare provided to patients.
 The South African government continues in its efforts to invest funding and resources into healthcare in an effort to increase the number of healthcare personnel and resources at hospitals and clinics around the country.
 There’s also discussions underway about a National Health Insurance Bill (NHI), the objective of which is to provide universal access to all the country’s citizens.

 The reality of the matter is that the government healthcare sector serves more than 80% of South Africa’s 59 million population and the current infrastructure and operational system is severely under-resourced.
 It could take years before notable improvements are made.
 Likewise, the National Health Insurance Bill is yet to be passed and is currently still being discussed in Parliament.
 Some provinces in particular, like the Eastern Cape, have a severely compromised healthcare system and are reputed to be in a crisis situation or on the verge of collapse.